How to Get From Luang Prabang to Vientiane

-There are 3 ways to get from Luang Prabang to Vientiane.
-You can choose between the train, shared minivan, flight.
-The most affordable option is by shared minivan, starting from $21.
-The fastest route is by flight (1h 40m).
+There are three ways to travel the 340 km distance from Luang Prabang to Vientiane.
+You can choose between the train, shared minivan, and flight.

 1h 40m